 Tables: files in their original format, indicate the program used.
 The entire iconographic apparatus must be contained in a compressed archive (zip or rar) and sent separately.
 Illustrations should not be included in the text file.
 The files must be named in such a way as to make them easily identifiable; use the same numbering as the captions.
 Indicate the scale in the captions of the relics tables or insert a metric scale.
 For plants, insert a metric scale in the drawing.
 The captions must be delivered in a separate file in compatible Word format.

-The text must be sent in compatible Word format.
+The text must be sent in compatible Word format and the manuscript word count must be between 4500 – 6000 words.
+This includes bibliography and captions.
 Number the Paragraph Headings to break down their hierarchical structure.
 Foreign, Latin and not commonly used phrases must be in italics.
 Text quotes must be enclosed in capital quotes «(alt + 174)» (alt + 175).
 Single quotes ” are used for the improper use of phrases.
 Double quotes “” are used for definitions.
 The units of measurement (m, km, g) must be entered after the numerical value and do not have a full stop.
 Use the long dash – (alt + 0150) as the beginning of the paragraph in the lists (with space after) and as a punctuation mark (with space before and after); in all other cases use in short dash – (without space neither before nor after).
 The numbering of the footnotes must start from 1 and be sequential for the entire contribution.
 However, reduce the notes to a minimum by inserting citations in the text according to the Anglo-Saxon system (Author year, p.
 00, Fig. 00).
 The notes relating to the tables must have a separate numbering, independent of the notes in the text (use the lower case letters of the alphabet).
 References to figures in the text are in uppercase bold italics (Fig., Tab.).
 Insert small caps if necessary (for bibliographic abbreviations in English; in bibliographic citations in the notes and in the bibliography for the surnames of the authors cited).
 Id., Ead. in small caps.
 Ibid., Supra, infra, et al. in italics.

 For magazines or series in abbreviated form indicate the dissolution.
 The final bibliography, limited to the titles cited in the text, must be in alphabetical order (published and unedited historical sources, literary sources and sources taken from the web).
 When there are several texts by the same author in the same year, the progressive alphabetical letter next to the author’s name is used (Lena 1995a; Lena 1995b).
 In the final bibliography, the references of the same author, the texts are inserted in ascending temporal order, then the texts by the same author (who appears first) followed by two or three authors, in alphabetical order, and lastly with more than four authors, with the formula et al. (Lena et al. 2001).